dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-promotion.md

 - [ ] Reviewed build logs for anomalies on GitLab `anvilprod`
 - [ ] Ran `_select anvilprod.shared && make -C terraform/shared apply` <sub>or this PR is not labeled `deploy:shared`</sub>
 - [ ] Deleted PR branch from GitHub
+- [ ] PR is assigned to only the operator
 - [ ] Deleted PR branch from GitLab `anvilprod`
 - [ ] Status of linked issue is *Stable*
 - [ ] Status of promoted<sup>1</sup> PRs is *Merged stable*